 How Much is Due?

 Turnover tax is calculated by applying a flat rate on the yearly revenue of your business.
-The rate is on a sliding, changing with higher levels of revenue.
+The rate is on a sliding scale, changing with higher levels of revenue.

 |Turnover (R)||Rate of tax (R)|